-4.15 > Long sightedness, short sightedness and astigmatism
+4.16 > Long sightedness, short sightedness and astigmatism

-We do not cover any treatment to correct refractive errors, including long sightedness, short sightedness or astigmatism.
+We do not cover any treatment to correct long sightedness, short sightedness or astigmatism.

-4.16 > Mechanical heart pumps (Ventricular Assist Devices (VAD) and artificial hearts)
+4.17 > Mechanical heart pumps (Ventricular Assist Devices (VAD) and artificial hearts)

 There is no cover for the provision or implantation of a mechanical heart pump.
 There is also no cover for the long-term monitoring, consultations, check-ups, scans and examinations related to the implantation or the device.